ajleeson/research_blog/_posts/2026-01-27-basin-averages.md

 My major takeaways from this analysis so far are:
 - South Sound has the highest DO concentrations and the largest amount of phytoplankton growth.
 - In general, WWTP loads seems to increase nutrient concentrations, delay and intensify phytoplankton blooms, and decrease DO.
 - Hood Canal has the lowest DO concentrations and the least phytoplankton growth of any basin, and WWTP loading has the smallest impact on Hood Canal in terms of nutrient and phytoplankton concentrations.
 However, WWTP loading causes a spatially uniform DO response in all basins (including Hood Canal) during the summer.
-My hypothesis is that detritus produced in the other basins gets advected into Hood Canal where it subsequently get consumed.
+My hypothesis is that detritus produced in the other basins gets advected into Hood Canal where it subsequently gets consumed.
 - Whidbey Basin and Main Basin have similar NPZD+O profiles in the no-loading run, but their respones to WWTP loading diverges
     - WWTP loading increase Main Basin NH4 concentrations twice as much compared to Whidbey Basin
-    - Whibey Basin's DO response to WWTP loading is most similar to Hood Canal
+    - Whibey Basin's DO response to WWTP loading is most similar to Hood Canal's

 More details of the analyses are below.